The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 AT&T

-AT&T Business - Managed SD-WAN Provider
+AT&T Business

-AT&T offers both fully managed and co-managed SD-WAN solutions with support for multiple technologies (Cisco Catalyst, VMware VeloCloud).
+AT&T offers both fully managed and co-managed SD-WAN solutions with support for multiple technologies (Cisco Catalyst, VeloCloud).
 Their service is backed by 99.99% uptime SLAs, 24/7 global NOCs with follow-the-sun support, and 4-hour on-site hardware replacement in major cities.
 Same-day change requests are often accommodated, and AT&T provides multi-language support for multi-region use cases.

 AT&T partners with Palo Alto Networks and other security specialists, or leverages their in-house cybersecurity unit, to deliver SASE capabilities.
 They also provide direct cloud connectivity to major cloud services including AWS, Azure and Google Cloud Platform.